 The Company values inventories on a lower of cost and net realizable value or market basis.
-Inventories include product costs, inbound freight, direct labor, warehousing costs for retail pharmacy operations, distribution of products, and vendor allowances not classified as a reduction of advertising expense.
+Inventories include product costs, inbound freight, direct labor, warehousing costs for retail pharmacy operations, and distribution costs of products, and are reduced by vendor allowances not classified as a reduction of advertising expense.

 The Company's U.S. Retail Pharmacy segment inventory is accounted for using the last-in-first-out ("LIFO") method.
-The total carrying value of the segment inventory accounted for under the LIFO method was \$6.5 billion and \$6.2 billion at August 31, 2022 and 2021, respectively.
-At August 31, 2022 and 2021, U.S. Retail Pharmacy segment inventory would have been greater by \$3.4 billion and \$3.3 billion, respectively, if it had been valued on a lower of first-in-first-out ("FIFO") cost and net realizable value.
+The total carrying value of the segment inventory accounted for under the LIFO method was \$6.2 billion and \$6.5 billion at August 31, 2023 and 2022, respectively.
+At August 31, 2023 and 2022, U.S. Retail Pharmacy segment inventory would have been greater by \$3.6 billion and \$3.4 billion, respectively, if it had been valued on a lower of first-in-first-out ("FIFO") cost and net realizable value.

 The Company's International segment inventory is accounted for using average cost and the FIFO method.
-The total carrying value of the inventory for International segment was \$1.8 billion and \$2.0 billion at August 31, 2022 and 2021, respectively.
+The total carrying value of the inventory for International segment was \$2.0 billion and \$1.8 billion at August 31, 2023 and 2022, respectively.